 Lactate Plus

-The Lactate Plus, made by Nova Biomedical, has become the most logical replacement for the old Pro.
-It is reasonably priced, and the test strips are cheaper than those that pair with other monitors.
-It is the only other handheld lactate monitor I have personal experience with; it will be the focus of the rest of this discussion.
+The Lactate Plus, made by Nova Biomedical, has become the most used testing device.
+It is reasonably priced, and the test strips are cheaper than those that pair with other monitors and it will be the focus of the rest of this article.

 Lactate Plus: Pluses